 - In one of the future's in X-Men: Days of Future Past, three different Sentinels overload Bishop with too much energy to absorb, causing him to explode into a fireball.

-- The the Magic: The Gathering novel Time Spiral, Radha uses this to defeat Greht.
-She breaks his hold on his horde, he gets if back by starting a ridiculously powerful spell, and Radha starts feeding him more mana.
+- The Magic: The Gathering novel Time Spiral, Radha uses this to defeat Greht.
+She breaks his hold on his horde, he gets it back by starting a ridiculously powerful spell, and Radha starts feeding him more mana.
 This doesn't end well for him.

 - Magic on Discworld has some ugly quantity limitations.

-- Star Trek: The Next Generation had an episode where an old diplomat takes his wife's share of age-reversing medication as well as his own.
+- Star Trek: The Next Generation had an episode ("Too Short a Season") where an old diplomat takes his wife's share of age-reversing medication as well as his own.

 - The end of "Planet of Spiders" on Doctor Who— the Great One, leader of the spiders, assembles a web of crystals that contain power—but when she completes it, the power destroys her.
 Also meant as a metaphor for the ego.

 - Those crystals are psychic super amplifiers so not just a metaphor, her ego *is* the power that destroys her.

 - In The Outer Limits (1995) episode "Last Supper", a scientist pursues an immortal woman to unlock the secret of eternal life.
 He injected a tiny bit of her blood into a rat, which was still alive decades later.
 As his age had caught up with him, he decided to attempt the same on himself.
 He drew a little too much blood, however, causing him to de-age into a pre-fetal puddle of human tissue.